Radicava

 What to do

-Symptoms associated with Hypersensitivity/allergic reactions:
+Symptoms associated with hypersensitivity/allergic reactions:

-Asthma attach (in people with asthma)
+Asthma attack (in people with asthma)

 Shortness of breath, difficulty in breathing; wheezing, dizziness, fainting, swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.